sketch204/RearingRanch/README.md

 # RearingRanch
-Rearing Ranch is a small game me, Inal Gotov and my partner Tamir Arnesty are making for our final project in our programming class.
-It will be an educative game for kids from age 3-5 which will teach them basic color, classification of animals as well as simple arithmetics.
+Rearing Ranch is an educational game my partner Tamir Arnesty and I, Inal Gotov, created for our final project in the Computer Science A course.
+The game is desgined for children between the ages of 3-5 and is intended to teach them to identify primary, secondary, and mixed colours, along with animals classification and basic arithmetic.
+This is done through three intriguing and increasingly difficult stages, with three difficulty levels for each that you may choose from.

-The theme of the game is based on a farm, where you must help a young cowboy manage his farm.
+The game is based on a young farm boy who needs help from his fellow young friends.
+Help this young cowboy manage his farm in a fun and exciting way that will also teach you colours, animals, and math!